deeplearning4j/deeplearning4j/build_vgg_webapp.md

 ```

-## <a name="Save model with ModelSerializer">Save model with ModelSerializer</a>
+## <a name="Save Model with ModelSerializer">Save model with ModelSerializer</a>

-Once we have loaded and tested the model save it using DeepLearning4J's ModelSerializer.
+Once you've loaded and tested the model, save it using DeepLearning4J's `ModelSerializer`.
 Loading a model from ModelSerializer is less resource intensive than loading from Keras.
-Our advice is to load once, then save in DeepLearning4J format for later use.
+Our advice is to load once, then save in the DeepLearning4J format for later re-use.

 ### Code to save Model to file